Income Sharing Communes

 Examples

-Twin Oaks is a long-standing U.S. income-sharing intentional community.
+Twin Oaks is a long-standing U.S. income-sharing intentional community in Virginia.

 The Federation of Egalitarian Communities maintains a listing of income-sharing communes.